 Fort Langley Jazz 50/50 Draw

 The Fort Langley Jazz & Arts Festival is a music festival that takes place in Fort Langley.
-It had to be an online event in 2020, because of COVID-19.
+It had to be an online event in 2020 because of COVID-19.
 As a result, revenues were way down!
-To support the organization and help it host future events, they too are running a 50/50 draw this winter.
-Funds raised support the future of Jazz in the region.
+To support the organization and help it host future events, they too were running a 50/50 draw last winter.
+Funds raised supported the future of Jazz in the region.

-To enter the draw you must be a resident or British Columbia and at least 19 years of age.
-The chances of winning, assuming all tickets are sold, is 1 in 11,000.
+To enter the draw you had to be a resident or British Columbia and at least 19 years of age.

 One of Vancouver’s largest, most impressive and famous Christmas attractions is Bright Nights at Stanley Park.
-Because of COVID-19, however, the event was cancelled for 2020.
-That’s sad news for people who like Christmas lights, but also for the charitable organization that benefits from the event.
+Because of COVID-19, the event was cancelled for 2020.
+However, Bright Nights returns for the 2021/2022 season.

-In years when it does run, admission to Bright Nights is by donation with funds raised benefiting the BC Professional Fire Fighters Burn Fund.
+In normal years, admission to Bright Nights is usually by donation with funds raised benefiting the BC Professional Fire Fighters Burn Fund.
 The Burn Fund is a project that supports survivors of burn injuries and their families, so it’s a most worthwhile cause.
-Because Bright Nights didn’t happen in 2020, the Burn Fund missed out on its largest fundraising activity of the year.

 Tickets for the Bright Nights 50/50 draw cost $15 for one ticket, $40 for three, or $60 for six.
-So if you bought six it worked out to just $10 a ticket.
+So if you buy six it works out to just $10 a ticket.

-To participate, you had to be at least 19 years of age and a resident of British Columbia.
+To participate, you have to be at least 19 years of age and a resident of British Columbia.